kailash-manasarovar/statement/docs/timeline/2026/june.md

 - It seems to me that given the amount of times I have survived poisoning now, seven I'm told but I think it's more, criminal gangs and international security services feel like trying to kill me by poison is a valid *challenge*.
 - Well, just STOP IT.
 I'm not asking.
 - They don't listen.
+- They think they know how to trick me with playing games around who I trust and who, they think, I don't trust.

 ### Kailash team - who dun it